 A bronchoscopy is normally a very safe procedure but can result in complications such as a reaction to the sedation medication; this is usually managed with close monitoring and rarely with the use of medicines to reverse the effect of sedation.
-Another rare complication is bleeding from where lung tissue samples have been taken (1 in every 1000).
+Another uncommon complication is bleeding from where lung tissue samples have been taken (2% risk).
 This usually stops on its own but occasionally needs medication injected through the bronchoscope or treatment with diathermy (using heat to seal the area).

-Rarely (1 in every 1000) the procedure may cause an air leak when samples are taken during the procedure.
+Uncommonly (2% risk) the procedure may cause an air leak when samples are taken during the procedure.
 This causes air to leak into the space around the lung.
 This will often settle without treatment but occasionally may need a tube inserting into your chest which helps the lung re- expand.
-You will need to stay in hospital for a short time if you have a chest tube inserted.
+You would need to stay in hospital for a short time if you have a chest tube inserted.